lucasjabur/Java_course/README.md

 The codes are simple and perhaps not written in the best possible way due to my limited knowledge so far.

-It's important to say that I don't intend to improve the codes once they've been posted, as I'd like to make the defects of the first codes explicit so that it's possible to make a better comparison with the latest codes in order to show my evolution throughout the course and over time.
+It's important to say that I intend to improve the codes posted, so I can upgrade them and see how I could do them in a differente way, comparing each solution with a better version.

 ## Links